Mobile menu icon

 Eligibility / funding arrangements

-• One internship will be funded in summer 2023 for up to £3,600 (for the maximum duration of 8 weeks).
+• One internship is normally funded for up to £3,600 (for the maximum duration of 8 weeks).

-• The scheme is open to UK-based students who study for an undergraduate degree in mathematics in the penultimate year (year 2 of 3 or year 3 of 4) and, also those in the final year of their degree and intending to undertake a taught master's degree immediately following their undergraduate degree.
+• The scheme is open to UK-based students in the penultimate year (year 3 of 4) of their undergraduate degree in mathematics and, also those in the final year of their degree and who intend to undertake a taught master's degree immediately following their undergraduate degree.

 • The required duration of the project will be determined by the supervisor (up to 8 weeks maximum).